 With a mission to boost economic growth across the North East, the Small Loan Fund will help make securing affordable finance achievable by providing unsecured loans which do not require the lender to take charges over business assets or Director’s Guarantees.

 The fund is managed by NEL Fund Managers whose local investment team are committed to supporting sustainable business plans backed by credible management teams.
 Many businesses who have already received Small Loan Fund investment are now celebrating the growth they have achieved as a result.
-You can read more about these businesses on our website.
+You can read more about these businesses on here.

 As well as offering loans, the Small Loan Fund also offers free support and events to help businesses achieve their potential.
 If you’re interested in hearing about future fund updates and business support activities please subscribe here.